Safeguarding

 Policies and Documents

-Click here for the Academy's Safeguarding Policy
+Click here for the Safeguarding Policy

 Click here for the DfE's What to do if you are Worried a Child is being Abused